 If you are having any problems locating yourself, please ensure that you have location services enabled on your device, that your device has a built-in GPS (if not using WiFi or data), and that you are using a referenced map that you are located on.
 If you are still having problems, please contact our Support team.

 Please note that there are several tablets available on the market that do not have a built-in GPS receiver.
 These include any iPads that are WiFi-only models (must be WiFi + Cellular to include a GPS chip) and several Android tablets.
 This does not mean Avenza Maps cannot be used, but it does mean you will need a constant WiFi signal available, or an external GPS receiver in order to use the location features within Avenza Maps.

 On devices with built-in GPS, your location will be triangulated within a few seconds.
 Depending on your device and available services, your location is determined using a combination of cellular, Wi-Fi, Bluetooth, and GPS.
-Learn more about location access in Android here.
+Learn more about location access and services for Android here and for iOS here.

 - Tapping this will allow you to locate yourself on the map.

 - This will allow you to locate yourself on the map, and the app will track your location.

 Avenza Maps has two different compass options when viewing a map.
 Follow-mode, and Compass-mode.
 When the compass is enabled, as shown above, the default is Follow-mode (map is in the default orientation, and the crosshair will follow your movement).
 If you tap the GPS compass again, it will change to Compass-mode (symbol will change as well), and the map will rotate based on the direction you are facing (see image below).For Android users, you will see , and for iOS users, you will see .

 A compass () also appears in the top-right of the map view.
 If you tap the compass a third time the compass will be disabled.
 You can also rotate the map manually using a two-finger rotate gesture ().